Nimisha-Soni/netflix_project/README.md

 Group by 1
 ```

 ## --10.Find each year and the average numbers of content release in India on netflix.
-## return top 5 year with highest avg content release!
+Return top 5 year with highest avg content release!
 ```sql
 Select
    Extract(Year from TO_DATE(date_added , 'Month DD, YYYY')) as year,